Chest Pain: Causes & When You Should Take Action

 Often, the cause is hardened muscles or irritated joints between the ribs and sternum.
 This pain is usually sharp and can be provoked by pressure on the area or by certain twisting movements.

-Heartburn & Reflux (burning behind the breastbone)
+Heartburn & reflux (burning behind the breastbone)

 When stomach acid rises into the esophagus, it often causes a burning sensation that can be deceptively similar to heart pain.
 Typically, it worsens when lying down or after eating.